John Haslette Vahey: Death and legacy

 Vahey died on 15 June 1938.
-He was living at Flat 4, Reedley, Lindsay Road, Bournemouth, His widow was his executor and his estate was valued at just over £950.
-His widow survived him by a little more than 20 years, dying in Bournemouth on 6 November 1958,at 89 years of age.
+He was living at Flat 4, Reedley, Lindsay Road, Bournemouth, his widow was his executor and his estate was valued at just over £950.
+His widow survived him by a little more than 20 years, dying in Bournemouth on 6 November 1958, at 78 years of age.

 Vahey was an amazingly prolific author.
 He published 59 books in the period 1925 – 1938, an average of over four a year.
 All but two of these were novels.
 This is a staggering output, because not only did he have to write the books, but also had all the usual back and forth correspondence on edits, proofs, covers, rights, serialisation etc. consumes a lot of time.
 On top of his, he was also producing shorter fiction for newspapers and magazines.
 His work as Loder was of high quality, as the Collins Crime Club was selective.
 Similarly his writing as Henrietta Clandon was quite well regarded, and four of the Clandon books have now been reissued as e-books.
 Two of the Loder novels have been reissued by Collins.

 Moss states that: Loder never quite achieved the first rank of detective novelists, and has received scant attention in commentaries of the genre.
 Nonetheless, he was a popular, dependable author in the 1930s, and better than many; perhaps a paradigm of the English Golden Age mystery writer.
 Kemp states that Vahey matured into a competent hack writer.
 In the reviews of his work phrases like competent, craftsman, and well-drawn character frequently appear.
-Vahey had remained out of print since the 1930s, but is now starting to creep back as he is out of copyright.
+Vahey had remained out of print since the 1930s, but is now starting to return to print.
 Six of his novels are currently available as commercial e-books, and three more are on archival sites.